'It's just criminal': couple devastated as builder goes bust

 For the Hartshorns and 1300 subbies and suppliers across Australia the realisation of that exercise was to prove devastating.

-Earthscapes was taken into liquidation by Bunnings, 10 people it employed lost their jobs, the kids lost their ponies and the family their home.
+Earthscapes went into liquidation as they realised they were not able to pay creditors, 10 people it employed lost their jobs, the kids lost their ponies and the family their home.

 "Beau carried it on his own for a few days before he told me," Kerry said, breaking her five-year silence about the impact.